davidsowerby/takkan/docs/user-guide/widget-tree.md

 This is created in response to a `PQuery` being declared in the associated `PPage`.

-The `PQuery` defines how to retrieve data from its associated backend, defined by `PDataProvider` - essentially it is a query.
+The `PQuery` defines how to retrieve data from its associated backend, defined by `DataProvider` - essentially it is a query.

 `Query` copies this data into a `TemporaryDocument`, so that the data can be edited if required, and returns an appropriate `FutureBuilder` or `StreamBuilder`.